 What is On-Grid Solar?

 On-grid solar systems are connected to the main electricity grid.
-Excess power generated by your solar panels is fed back into the grid, allowing you to earn credits or reduce your electricity bill.
+Excess power generated by your solar panels is fed back into the grid, allowing you to earn credits or reduce your electricity bill through net metering.

 Benefits of On-Grid Solar